jordansmazza/AB-Testing/README.md

 From the summary of the model, the difference in conversion  based on the user’s country is incredibly minimal.
 If a user location is `UK`, the conversion rate increases by 0.0507 each unit in comparison to our baseline. for users in `US`, the conversion rate increases by 0.0408.
 The p-values for these results also suggest there is no statistical impact on conversion rate based on the user's country because they are both greater than 0.05.

 Finally, a third regression model is used to test for an interaction between the landing pade and a user's location.
 The results of this final test shows that there is no significant interaction between the user's location and the page the user received.
 Both the `ab_page_us` and `ab_page_uk` variables vary minimally from the baseline.
 This is further confirmed by looking at the p-values for both variables as they are both greater than 0.05.

+---
+### Concusions
+Based on all the tests and information throughout this project, the company has failed to reject the null hypothesis.
+With this information, they have concluded the new webpage is not more effective at generating conversions among users.
+Knowing this, it would not make sense for them to invest their time and money in replacing the old webpage for the new webpage.